yuegao04/docs/docs/setting/configuration.md

 The system supports the following settings:

-- `Service Management`: Refers to the management configuration of the Seal server, usually configurations of addresses, parameters, and tokens.
+- `Service Management`: Refers to the management configuration of the Walrus server, usually configurations of addresses, parameters, and tokens.
 To ensure system stability, users should aim to minimize modifications to these settings.
-- `Deployment Management`: Refers to the management configuration for Seal's service deployment.
+- `Deployment Management`: Refers to the management configuration for Walrus's service deployment.
-- `Task Settings`: Refers to the execution configuration of Seal's background tasks.
+- `Task Settings`: Refers to the execution configuration of Walrus's background tasks.

 ## Viewing the System Configuration List